make init-project-drupal

 migrate: ## Migrate content from old prod environment into local.

-@$(ECHO) "$(YELLOW)Migrating Live content.$(RESET)"
+$(ECHO) "$(YELLOW)Migrating Live content.$(RESET)"

 $(DRUSH) -y en migration_live